It’s time to update your conversion rate optimization strategy.

 Brands should function as a helpful educator, not a pushy salesperson.
 But you also need to be strategic about how you present your content.

-Which brings us back to our on-site content.
+Which brings us back to our website content mapping.
 Blog posts and product pages should let the customer know what they can expect from your brand and the products or services you sell.

 That said, different types of content cater to different parts of the sales funnel, so you’ll need to create a mix of content, and with it, a path toward whatever counts as a conversion at that stage.